-When you need solutions for borrowers following a matrimonial breakdown, contact the underwriters at Kokanee for creative financing alternatives.
+When you need solutions for borrowers following a divorce, contact the underwriters at Kokanee Mortgage for all your creative financing alternatives.